Royal Swedish Regiment (France): German regiment

 Count Axel von Fersen purchased the position of colonel-proprietor of the regiment in 1783, according to some in order to be able to stay close to the Queen of France Marie Antoinette.
-He remained in active command of the regiment until the beginning of the French Revolution in 1789, and officially this was still the case when, in 1791, all non-Swiss foreign regiments of the royal army were disbanded.
+He remained in active command of the regiment until the beginning of the French Revolution in 1789, and officially this was still the case when, in 1791, all non-Swiss foreign regiments of the royal army lost their traditional titles and status.
 The regiment was then reorganised as the new 89th Regiment of the Line.

 Regimental title

 Initially named the Lenck Regiment, the unit was renamed as the Appelgrehn Regiment in 1734.
 These titles were both names of the successive regimental colonels, following the usual French Army practice of the period.
 However in 1742 the Swedish government requested that the regiment be given the distinction of being renamed Royal-Suedois.

 Colours

 Uniforms

 From about 1750 onwards the regiment was distinguished by wearing dark blue coats with buff (yellow-brown) collars and cuffs.
 This colour combination matched the uniform of most infantry regiments in the Swedish Army from the 17th to the early 20th centuries.